@dvandom's City Of Heroes/Villains characters - Pinnacle

 Battlecry: No, I'm NOT a Widow.

-Yinlong Hero Natural Tanker Electric Armor Dual Blades Flight, Fitness
+Yinlong Hero Natural Tanker Electric Armor Dual Blades Leaping

-Regular Costume, Jammer Cyborg Costume, Netherworld Scavenger Costume.
+Regular Costume, Jammer Cyborg Costume, Netherworld Scavenger Costume, Revised Jammer, Revised Scavenger.
 This is Ting Ting from the Shadowfist/Feng Shui game, or as close as I could manage.
 Given how Ting Ting is treated in the card game (i.e. all effort made to kill her instantly), I figured she drew aggro like a tanker.
 The faction she's part of in Shadowfist is the Dragons, aka the Silver Dragons, and Yinlong means "silver dragon". :) Dianlong means electric dragon, an extra pun in her "civilian" name.
 The reason there's no punctuation in her battle cry is that I ran out of characters.
 She was my first toon to experience Monkey Mode!
+I later found out that Cyborg Arm 3 lets you put different gloves on the robot and regular arms, and fixed up the scavenger outfit, and I decided to use some Vanguard and Praetorian pieces to tweak the Jammer outfit as long as I was in the tailor.

 Long Ting Ting (Americanized to Diane Long) has known about the secret war through time itself since she was a child.
 Her parents were part of a small group known as the Silver Dragons, heroes who sought to keep any one faction from gaining dominion over time.
 Most of the Silver Dragons are now dead, but Ting Ting's lifelong training in chi manipulation has given her the power to try to carry on the mission herself, if need be.
 She knows of the mysterious Menders, and is willing to work with them should they approach her, but she's not sure she trusts them.
 For now she is the last of the Silver Dragons, or Yinlong.